realt0w/IEVR_Mod_Manager/README.md

 ---

-## License

-[Add license information here]

 ## Credits

 - Mod Manager created by [Your Name]
 - Uses [Viola](https://github.com/skythebro/Viola) for CPK merging
 - Mods available on [GameBanana](https://gamebanana.com/mods/games/20069)

----

-## Support

-If you encounter issues:
-- Check the troubleshooting section above
-- Review the log output in the Mod Manager for error messages
-- Ensure all requirements are properly installed and configured